MarcsApps/2017.01_Node_CRUD/readme.md

         var db = monk('localhost:27017/nodetest1');

 14\.
 Add db to router (insert above the '/' route lines as shown below:)

-    [adding db to the route and thus every HTTP req is not best, but quick / dirty method!]
+[adds db to the route, and thus every HTTP req.
+Is not best, but quick / dirty method!]

         // Make our db accessible to our router app.use(function(req,res,next){